CenterForAssessment/SGP/README.md

 Linux: apt-get install r-base-dev (or similar)

-This document provides data formatting/preparation specifications for utilizing the utility function of the package \cite{SGP:2011}.
+The following provides thorough **SGP** data formatting/preparation specifications for utilizing the utility function of the package (SGP:2012).
 To help illustrate these specifications there is an embedded data set, , within the package.
 The development team uses this data set frequently to test new features included in the package.
 Ensuring your data is set up in